johbar/text-extraction-service/README.md

 - Install dependencies on Debian based systems via `apt-get install libpoppler-glib8`.
 - `export TES_PDF_LIB_NAME=poppler` in your shell.
-- If TES cannot load the lib try setting `export TES_PDF_LIB_PATH=/path/to/libpoppler-glib.so` in your shell.
+- If TES cannot load the lib, file a bug report please and try setting `export TES_PDF_LIB_PATH=/path/to/libpoppler-glib.so` in your shell.

 ### MuPDF

-- Have look at [this Containerfile](Containerfile.mupdf-ubuntu) to get an idea how to build a MuPDF shared lib for Debian or Ubuntu.
+- Have look at [this Containerfile](Containerfile.mupdf-ubuntu) to get an idea how to build MuPDF as a shared lib for Debian or Ubuntu.
   You can also build that image, run it and then copy the lib to your host system via `podman cp`.
 - Put `libmupdf.so` in `/usr/local/lib/`.
 - Set the config env variable in your shell via `export TES_PDF_LIB_PATH=/path/to/libmupdf.so` if you put elsewhere.